-RELATING TO HEALTH AND SAFETY -- ECONOMIC AND CLIMATE RESILIENCE ACT OF 2019
+RELATING TO HEALTH AND SAFETY -- ECONOMIC AND CLIMATE RESILIENCE ACT OF 2020

-1 This act would establish a fee on companies that sell fossil fuels in Rhode Island, paid at 2 the point of sale within the state for consumption or distribution within the state.
+1 This act would establish a fee on companies that sell fossil fuels in Rhode Island, paid at 2 the point of sale within the state, for consumption or distribution within the state.
 This act would 3 also establish an "economic and climate resilience fund" to disburse the collected funds.
-The 4 funds would be disbursed through dividends to all residents and businesses in the state as well as 5 allocated to climate resilience, renewable energy, energy efficiency, and climate adaptation 6 programs that benefit Rhode Islanders, including low-income residents and small businesses.
-This 7 act would take effect upon the enactment of a fee of at least five dollars (\$5) per metric ton of 8 carbon by the legislatures of at least three (3) states: Rhode Island, Massachusetts, and one or 9 more additional states in the Regional Greenhouse Gas Initiative (RGGI).
+The funds 4 would be disbursed through dividends to all residents and businesses in the state as well as allocated 5 to climate resilience, renewable energy, energy efficiency, and climate adaptation programs that 6 benefit Rhode Islanders, including low-income residents and small businesses.
+This act would take 7 effect upon the enactment of a fee of at least five dollars (\$5) per metric ton of carbon by the 8 legislatures of at least three (3) states: Rhode Island, Massachusetts, and one or more additional 9 states covered by the Regional Greenhouse Gas Initiative (RGGI).

-This act shall take effect on July 1, 2019.
+This act shall take effect on July 1, 2021.